microsoft/foldingdiff/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black) ![PyTorch Lightning](https://img.shields.io/badge/pytorch-lightning-blue.svg?logo=PyTorch%20Lightning)

 We present a diffusion model for generating novel protein backbone structures.
 For more details, see our preprint on [arXiv](https://arxiv.org/abs/2209.15611).
-We also host a trained version of our model on [HuggingFace spaces](https://huggingface.co/spaces/wukevin/foldingdiff) so you can get started with generating protein structures with just your browser!
+We also host a trained version of our model on [HuggingFace spaces](https://huggingface.co/spaces/wukevin/foldingdiff) and at [SuperBio](https://app.superbio.ai/apps/240?id=63dd1aecbd2a3db57fdf1e42) so you can get started with generating protein structures with just your browser!

 ![Animation of diffusion model protein folds over timesteps](plots/generated_0.gif)